Best Delta credit card offers (And how to pick the right one for you)

 The Delta SkyMiles Gold business card’s benefits and perks are similar to the personal version of the card, as you and up to eight additional traveling companions can receive free checked bags if you’re all on the same Delta flight reservation.
 You’ll also receive priority boarding and 20% savings in the form of a statement credit after you use your card on select in-flight purchases on Delta flights.

-Given the value of the welcome bonus and perks, the Delta SkyMiles Gold Business card is definitely worth the $99 annual fee (see rates and fees).
-And because the annual fee is waived for the first year, you have plenty of time to use the card to make sure it’s right for you, even if you’re not entirely sure.
+Given the value of the welcome offer and perks, the Delta SkyMiles Gold Business card is definitely worth it.
+The card offers a $0 introductory annual fee for the first year; then $99 (see rates and fees), so you have plenty of time to use the card to make sure it’s right for you, even if you’re not entirely sure.

 Who is this card for